VijoPlays/ms-graph-create-bulk-tasks-py/README.md

 to execute one of the scripts and create a Planner Plan with multiple Tasks.

-You can do the same thing for the todo.py.
+You can do the same thing for the todo.py and thinktime.py files.